-Where to travel in October
+5 splendid places to visit in October

 -- Acadia All-American Road.
 If you're in a coastal kind of mood, this is one to consider.
 It's about 40 miles long, and along with breathtaking views of the Atlantic, you can also take in freshwater lakes.

+If you're in a get-out-of-the-car mood, head to Acadia National Park and enjoy the mountains, lakes and ocean by hiking or kayaking. -- J's Oyster: This no-frills eatery with fresh lobster is a favorite with locals.
+(5 Portland Pier, Portland, ME 04101; + 1 207 772 4828) -- Street and Co.: This is where to head when you want to make an occasion of it.
+Try the fresh Maine crab meat with organic cherry tomatoes, local corn, avocado, local greens and orange dressing.
+(33 Wharf St, Portland, ME 04101; (207) 775-0887) If you enjoy home tours, check out the lavishly decorated Victoria Mansion, built as a summer home from 1858 to 1860.
+It's considered one of the best examples of the Italian villa style in all of the United States.
+(109 Danforth Street, Portland, ME 04101: +1 207 772-4841)

-This is one place that won't lighten up on the crowds.
+This is one place that won't lighten up on the crowds in October.
 Maine, along with the rest of New England, is a popular destination in the fall.
 Be sure to book lodging before your trip.

 2. Cape Town, South Africa

 South Africa is known around the world for its stunning scenery and wildlife.
 Many tourists consider cosmopolitan Cape Town, dramatically perched where the Atlantic and Indian oceans meet, to be the country's crown jewel.
-While well-regarded standbys such as Table Mountain and Robben Island deserve attention, visitors in October may want to check out the new Zeitz Museum of Contemporary Art Africa.
-It's scheduled to open to the public in late September, so October should be a grand time to see it.
-It will exhibit contemporary art from around the continent and from Africans scattered around the world.
-While in Cape Town, you might want to stay in the new Silo Hotel.
+It's spring in Cape Town in October, with highs averaging from 67 to 71 degrees F (19 to 22 C).
+The city has struggled with a well-publicized drought that's been easing recently.
+City officials still encourage visitors to come -- just stay mindful of Cape Town's conservation needs.
+While well-regarded standbys such as Table Mountain and Robben Island deserve attention, visitors may also want to check out the Zeitz Museum of Contemporary Art Africa.
+It displays contemporary art from around the continent and from Africans scattered around the world.
+(Silo District, S Arm Road, V&A Waterfront, Cape Town, 8002; +27 0 87 350 4777) If you have some money to splurge, consider seeing this stunning setting from the air with a helicopter ride.
+Cape Town Helicopters has a variety of flights from which to choose.
+(220 E Pier Rd, V & A Waterfront, Cape Town, 8001, South Africa; +27 21 418 9462) Cape Town is a paradise for wine aficionados.
+For superb dining along with the wine, you can visit Haute Cabriere and other nearby vineyards.
+(Lambrechts Road, Franschhoek, 7690, South Africa: +27 21 876 8500) While in Cape Town, you might want to stay in the Silo Hotel.
 As the name implies, it is a former grain silo complex.
-And how's this for convenience -- it sits atop the Zeitz if that's on your to-see list.
+And how's this for convenience -- it sits atop the Zeitz.
+(Silo Square, V & A Waterfront, Cape Town, 8801, South Africa; +27 21 670 0500)

 3. Honolulu, Hawaii

 OK -- let's just admit it.
 Hawaii, situated in warm Pacific waters, is pretty great the other 11 months of the year, too.
 But you'll find some really good prices for airline tickets and hotels in October before the holiday crush.
 The website Beat of Hawaii recommends fall travel there for the bargain airline prices as well as the weather.
 Hotels and other lodging generally follow suit with lower rates for the off-season.
 October is definitely a good time to nab a bargain in the capital of Honolulu.
-If you're in town from October 13 through 17 and in the mood for some culture, there will be three showings of the opera "Carmen" at Blaisdell Concert Hall.
-Some tickets are as low as $29.
-You can find other events that might escape the notice of fellow tourists on this calendar by the city and county government of Honolulu.
-Are you OK with a seven-minute walk to the beach?
+If you want to eat with the locals, check out Ethel's Grill, where you can get home-style Asian food for low prices.
+Be sure to bring cash.
+(232 Kalihi Street, Honolulu, HI 96819; +1 808 847 6467) If you want to sample something on the gourmet end of the scale, you may consider Senia with is modern takes on classic Hawaiian and American dishes.
+(75 N King St, Honolulu, HI 96817; +1 808 200-5412) It's hard to imagine heading indoors with gorgeous weather and outdoor scenery, but Iolani Palace, the official residence of Hawaii's monarchy, could be worth the rooftop detour.
+Built in 1882 by King Kalakaua, it's an opulent building and great place to learn more about the history of Hawaii before it became an American possession and state.
+(364 S King St, Honolulu, HI 96813; +1 808 522 0832) Are you OK with a seven-minute walk to the beach?
 The OHANA Waikiki East is a good budget choice for a place to stay and has kitchenettes if you want to save on some of your meals.
-Are you OK with a more, let's say, "challenging" walk?
+(150 Kaʻiulani Ave, Honolulu, HI 96815; +1 808 922-5353) Are you OK with a more, let's say, "challenging" walk?
 Then ascend the many and steep stairs at Diamond Head State Monument.
 Your eyes will thank your burning leg muscles for the fantastic views.
+Hurricane Lane, which inundated the Hawaiian Islands with torrential rain in August 2018, is a good lesson in keeping your eye on daily weather updates before you travel and considering travel insurance.
+As of August 28, the Big Island of Hawaii, to the southeast of Honolulu on the island of Oahu, had taken the biggest rainfall hit.

 4. Malta